jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Operation-Guide/Networking.md

 Flexible bandwidth adjustment: The Elastic IP supports bandwidth adjustment.
 Users can change the bandwidth at any time according to the change of service traffic demand, and the modification takes effect immediately.

+**IPv6 Address**

+IPv6 address is the IPv6 address an application for public network access to which can be independently filed.
+Check Automatic Allocate IPv6 when creating a native container, and an IPv6 address will be automatically obtained after a native container is created.

 **Networking Access**